ragsagar/resume/ragsagar.rst

     * Helped implementing document(row in rdbms) level multitenancy by providing a centralized function for all queries.

-Systems Developer - Deam Investments LLC, Dubai (March 2013 - Present)
+Sr Systems Developer - Deam Investments LLC, Dubai (March 2013 - Present)
     * Developed custom tailored web application of enterprise magnitude which addresses the need of HRMS, CRM and automation of engineering components selection process for Instrumentaion Industry from scratch in Django/AngularJS which seemlessly integrates with the legacy systems.
+    * Developed full fledged Accounting system from scratch with Python/Django which is in production.
+    * Developed native IOS app using swift for tracking and plotting the flight paths of falcon collaborating with US Radio Communication company.
+    * Developed online food ordering system with online payment using payfort and integrated it with their legacy POS using custom linux machine at site.

 Computer Skills
 ---------------
 * Good knowledge in Python.
 * Good knowledge in Django web framework
-* Experience working with frontend libs like AngularJS and Jquery implementing dynamic frontend interfaces and single pages apps.
+* Experience working with frontend libs like AngularJS and Jquery implementing dynamic frontend interfaces and single page apps.
 * Experience working with document oriented database MongoDB and relational database postgresql.
 * Experience in using Git version control system.
 * Experience in managing ec2 and vpc servers in AWS.
 * Experience in automating deployment using fabric and git
 * Experience in using Document oriented database MongoDB and postgresql.
-* Contributed to popular django apps like django-braces, kitsune, delicius-cake etc.
+* Few contributions to popular django apps like django-braces, kitsune, delicius-cake etc.
-* Knowledge in django apps like tastypie, crispy forms, mongoengine etc.
 * Good knowledge in Gnu/Linux and using shell.
-* Good with vim text editor.
-Uses it for all development and text editing purposes.
+* Uses vim for development.

 Awards
 ------